 As we settle into our new house, the new layout, we're starting to see what areas of our life need a bit of organization.
 Just like it's nice to live in a home before deciding what to change cosmetically - when you live in a space and see how you use it, you can better determine what systems can help your family in the new space.

 In this house, all the bedrooms and main bathroom are upstairs.
 Our family calendar is on the 1st floor, and we were constantly up and down the stairs in the mornings to figure out what was going on.
-I broke my foot at the end of summer (all healed now!) and things got CRAZY!
+I broke my foot last summer (all healed now!) and things got CRAZY!
 I literally could not go up and down and up and down to figure out what was going on that day.

 Instead of regular push-pins, I wanted to do something different.

-These great mini clips were in the paper crafts/embellishments aisle, I hot glued them to basic metal thumbtacks.
-I don’t think I can go back to regular pushpins after making these!
-They can hold a stack of papers and won’t damage homework, photos, artwork – things we may not want a hole poked through.
+These great mini clips were in the paper crafts/embellishments aisle at Michaels, I hot glued them to basic metal thumbtacks.
+They can hold a stack of papers and won't damage homework, photos, artwork - things we may not want a hole poked through.

 Organization wise, the mini command center is mostly for the kids' schedule and to help them be responsible.